Gudauu/CSE701_finalProject/README.md

 The multiplication operation follows the traditional multiplication algorithm used in arithmetic but adapted for base 10 represented by vectors.

 * Negate if Necessary: If the $rhs$ $bigint$ is negative, negate the current $bigint$.
-* Initialization: Create a $bigint$ to hold the sum of partial products.
+* Initialization: Create a $bigint$ $digits_sum$ to hold the sum of partial products.
 * Iterate Over Each Digit: For each digit in the current $bigint$, create a temporary $bigint$ product to hold the partial product.
     * Shift: Initialize product with zeros for lower positions, equivalent to shifting in base 10.
     * Digit-wise Multiplication: Multiply each digit of $rhs$ $bigint$ with the current digit of the $bigint$, add the carry from the previous multiplication, and store the last digit of the result in product.
     * Carry Handling: Update the carry after each multiplication.

-* Summation of Products: Add each partial product to the digits_sum.
+* Summation of Products: Add each partial product to the $digits_sum$.
-* Result Assignment: Replace the current $bigint$'s $digits$ with the $digits$ of digits_sum and remove any leading zeros.
+* Result Assignment: Replace the current $bigint$'s $digits$ with the $digits$ of $digits_sum$ and remove any leading zeros.
 ### Equality Operator (operator==)

 The operator== checks whether two $bigint$ instances are equal.

 Algorithm:

-* Compare Signs: If the signs of the two $$bigint$s$ are different, they are not equal.
+* Compare Signs: If the signs of the two $bigints$ are different, they are not equal.
 Zero is treated as a special case where its $sign$ is always positive.
 * Compare Lengths: If the sizes of their digit vectors are different, they are not equal.
-* Compare Digits: Iterate through each digit; if any pair of corresponding $digits$ differs, the $$bigint$s$ are not equal.
+* Compare Digits: Iterate through each digit; if any pair of corresponding $digits$ differs, the $bigints$ are not equal.
 * Result: Return true if all $digits$ are the same; otherwise, return false.

 ### Less Than Operator (operator<)